michelle-miller/assistant-icp/getting-started.md

 1. From the main menu, expand **Workloads**, and then choose **Deployments**.

     ![Shows the ICP menu choices to get to the deployment launch button.](images/gs-icp-admin-menu.png)
-1. Filter the list of deployments by the `conversation` namespace.
+1. Filter the list of deployments by the namespace you specified for your instance.

     ![Shows the ICP namespace filter.](images/gs-convo-namespace.png)
 1. Find the deployment named `{release-name}-ui`.